-Therefore:
+Expectations:

 - 1. Shoes must be worn at all times.
 Flip flops/thongs (unsafe shoes) are discouraged on the playground. - 2.
 Clothes must be clean. - 3.
-Hats, bandanas, other headwear, jackets, chains, and sunglasses are not to be worn in the building.
+Hats are permitted but bandanas, other headwear, jackets, chains, and sunglasses are not to be worn in the building.
 Any of these items must be removed upon entering the building.
 These items may be worn out-of-doors.
-Any request for the removal (and proper storage) of these items that is not
+Any request for the removal (and proper storage) of these items that is not complied with will be dealt with as disrespect. - 4.
+Clothing and school supplies which depict vulgarity or explicit sexual conduct or are deemed offensive as determined by administration will not be allowed.

-- complied with will be dealt with as disrespect. - 4.
-Clothing and school supplies which depict vulgarity or explicit sexual conduct or is deemed offensive as determined by administration will not be allowed. - 5.
-Clothing and school supplies advertising an alcoholic beverage or any controlled substance is considered inappropriate and will not be allowed. - 6.
+- 5. Clothing and school supplies advertising an alcoholic beverage or any controlled substances are considered inappropriate and will not be allowed. - 6.
 Belly shirts are not appropriate.
 Inappropriately short shorts are not allowed (suggested length of mid thigh or longer) - 7.
 Shirts which expose bare shoulders, cleavage, navel or abdomen are inappropriate.
 This specifically includes tank tops with straps less than 2" muscle shirts, and pants which hang down below the beltline.
 Undergarments should not be showing. - 8.
-Any item that is considered disruptive or dangerous to a student or others in the classroom. - 9.
-Clothing considered nightwear, i.e. pajamas, including but not limited to slippers, loungewear, nightshirts, and pajama pants will not be allowed. - 10.
+Hoodies (sweatshirt hoods) will not be permitted to cover the head and ears.
+Hooded sweatshirts are permitted but the hood must remain down. - 9.
+Any item that is considered disruptive or dangerous to a student or others in the classroom. - 10.
+Clothing considered nightwear, i.e. pajamas, including but not limited to slippers, loungewear, nightshirts, and pajama pants will not be allowed. - 11.
 Students will adhere to the rules for Dress and Appearance when representing the school as part of a school sponsored activity.
 These activities include, but are not limited to concerts, competitions, banquets, trips, and fundraisers whether held on or off school grounds.